Erik Demaine is a Professor in Computer Science at the Massachusetts

 readily between the theoretical and the playful, with a keen eye to revealing

 the former in the latter”.
-He appears in the recent origami documentary
+He appears in the origami documentaries

 the computational complexity of games (Games,

-Puzzles, and Computation).
-His interests span the connections between
+his interests span the connections between mathematics and art, including

 - I am interested in most areas of research in mathematics and